SUwonglab/PECA/tutorial.md

 ## Enviroment setup and install
-Install MACS2 if not available create conda enviroment
+Install MACS2 if not available.

+create conda enviroment
 ```
 ml conda